vanpeerdevelopment/head-first-design-patterns/src/main/java/be/vanpeerdevelopment/designpatterns/session2/NOTES-DIETER.md

 - Have a abstract class or interface defining the api.
 Implement the concrete subclasses.
 Add a decorator subclass with an instance variable for the decorated abstract class and implement concrete decorators
 - Decorators are typically transparent to the client of the component; that is, unless the client is relying on the component’s concrete type
 - **Decorator**
   Attaches additional responsibilities to an object dynamically.
-Decorators provide a flexible alternative to subclassing for extending functionality.”
+Decorators provide a flexible alternative to subclassing for extending functionality.